natevns08/raspberry-rtlsdr-server/README.md

 # Raspberry Pi rtl-sdr server setup

-Quick guide to setup a RTL SDR Server on a Raspberry Pi.
+Quick guide to setup a RTL SDR Server on a Raspberry Pi, running dietpi.

 ## Base